-Unit Number: A/650/2210

-Level: Level 1

-Credit Value: 3

-GLH: 30

 Unit Aim: To develop learners' understanding of sustainability and ways in which businesses can operate more sustainably.

-Assessment Guidance: Portfolio of evidence

-Grading Guidance: Pass

-LE ARNING OUTCOMES ASS ESSMENT CRITERIA The e learner will: The I earner can: 1 Know what sustainability means.
-1.1 1.2 Give a definition of sustainability.
+LE ARNING OUTCOMES ASSI ESSMENT CRITERIA The e learner will: The I earner can: 1 Know what sustainability means.
+1.1 Give a definition of sustainability.
 Give reasons why it is important for countries and businesses to operate sustainably.
 2 Know how human activity is threatening sustainability.
 2.1 Outline the main ways in which human activity is threatening sustainability.
 3 Know about sustainability goals and targets.
-3.1 3.2 State the importance of different global sustainability goals.
+3.1 State the importance of different global sustainability goals.
 Outline key sustainability targets relevant to a chosen sector.
 4 Know how a business or sector is working towards achieving sustainability.
 4.1 Describe ways in which a chosen business or sector is working to help achieve sustainability.